JoelLisenby/woo-countdown/README.md

 * Keeps the buy form for users that have accessed the product before the timer ends so they may purchase.
 * Does not disable the ability to purchase the product if it has already been added to a cart before the timer runs out.

+# Setting the start and end dates
+Set the "Countdown Start Date" and "Countdown End Date" options under the "Advanced" tab of  "Product Data"

 # Example Manual Template Usage

 Displays the counter for a single product